lonkamikaze/bsda2/src/bsda_obj.md

 * **NOTE**
   The init method can have an arbitrary name.

-Note that the attributes were now created with "r:", this means they only have get methods, no set methods.
+Note that the attributes were now created with `r:`, this means they only have get methods, no set methods.
 All the values are now assigned during object creation by the init method: